1. Seek emergency care

 - Do not inject medicine into hands or feet, which can cause tissue damage.
 If this happens, notify the emergency room staff.

 - The person may need more than one injection if there’s no improvement after the first.
-For an adult, inject again after 5 to 15 minutes.
-For a child, inject again after 5 to 20 minutes.
+The injection may be repeated again in 5-15 minutes.

 3. Do CPR if the Person Stops Breathing